 7. Build A Team To Help Promote Your Products – Affiliate Marketing

 Affiliate Marketing Tools – Affiliate marketing tools essentially play the middleman between you and a network of affiliates that are looking to sell products.
-Amazon is the biggest and most popular example, but others like ClickBank or Rakuten also work for certain types of products.
+Amazon is the biggest and most famous example, but others like ClickBank or Rakuten also work for certain types of products.
 Once connected to a network, you decide the commission percentage you’re willing to offer.
-Many eComm businesses will start off with a high commission to incentivize early affiliates to get the product out there, then draw back a bit as your products have more brand awareness and can sell themselves better.
-Since these commissions are only paid after a sale, you can determine your ideal commission by looking at cost of goods sold and your mandatory profit margin to see what you can pay out to still ensure a strong ROI.
+Many eCommerce platforms will start with a high commission to incentivize early affiliates to get the product out there, then draw back a bit as your products have more brand awareness and can sell themselves better.
+Since these commissions are only paid after a sale, you can determine your ideal commission by looking at the cost of goods sold and your mandatory profit margin to see what you can pay out to still ensure a strong ROI.

 Influencers – While many consumers have developed a distaste for influencers, you can’t deny their effectiveness, as influencer marketing has grown into a multi-billion dollar industry.
-While there are some networks out there that can help connect businesses to relevant influencers, oftentimes the best strategy is to research popular people within your niche and connect with them directly.
+While there are some networks out there that can help connect businesses to relevant influencers, oftentimes, the best strategy is to research popular people within your niche and connect with them directly.
 The biggest difference between influencers and the tools listed above is how they’re paid.
-While some influencers work very similarly to the marketing tools above (getting commissions for every product sold), some demand a flat fee for promotion, while other people just want free products.
+While some influencers work very similarly to the marketing tools above (getting commissions for every product sold), some demand a flat fee for promotion, while others simply want free products.
 Influencers require a bit more of a personal touch, so keep in mind your pricing structure and goals when deciding how and who to work within the influencer space.